chclam/algorithms/notes/asm_notes.md

 ```

 # CPU Registers
-A CPU (central processing unit) consists of several core parts: ALU (arithmetic logic unit), processor registers, and cache memory.
-The latter two parts are there to support the ALU.
+A CPU (central processing unit) consists of several core parts: ALU (arithmetic
+logic unit), processor registers, and cache memory.
+The latter two parts are
+there to support the ALU.

 ## Registers
 Registers are temporary storage units inside the CPU itself.
+My expectation is that declared variables in C are stored in here (and maybe stored in deeper levels of cache or even RAM when not used for a long time).
 There are multiple types of registers:

-  * General purpose registers (GPRs)
+  * General purpose registers (GPRs): As the name suggests, can be used for all kinds of purposes.
+Not sure what this really entails until really used.
+  * Stack Pointer Register (RSP):
+  * Base Pointer Register (RBP):
+  * Instruction Poiter Register (RIP):
+  * Flag Register (rFlags):
-  *
+  * XMM Registers:

+## Cache Memory